-A crescent shaped bay, white sand, bright turquoise water, Caribbean blue skies, and a palm lined shore Flamenco Beach is what many would consider paradise.
-Continuously named one of the best beaches in the world, Flamenco Beach, Culebra should be at the top of any beach goers list.
+A crescent shaped bay, white sand, crystal clear water, Caribbean blue skies, and a palm lined shore Flamenco Beach on Culebra is what many would consider paradise.
+Continuously named one of the best beaches in the world, Flamenco Beach should be at the top of any beach goers list.

 Have you also considered visiting Isla Vieques?
-Read my guide: Vieques vs Culebra to find out with Puerto Rican Island is better for you!
+Read my guide on Vieques vs Culebra to find out which Puerto Rican Island is better for you!

 Where is Flamenco Beach, Puerto Rico?